Above Ground Storage Tank Cleaning

 The Right Equipment for the Job

 When a Midwestern crew arrives at a job site, you can be assured they will arrive with a complete inventory of specialized tank cleaning equipment.
-Our equipment trailers have been modified and improved through over 30 years of experience.
+Our equipment trailers have been modified and improved through years of experience.
 All equipment is either air or hydraulically powered to allow working in potentially explosive environments.
 We provide pumping equipment that is designed to handle viscous tank bottoms.
 Each equipment trailer is equipped with: The Right Equipment for the Job.

 - A diesel powered hydraulic power unit